mjang/documentation-theme-jekyll/_docs/overview/email-templates.md

 order: 4
 ---

-ForgeRock allows you to create emails that are automatically sent when triggered by a users activity.
+ForgeRock allows you to design emails that are automatically sent when triggered by a users activity.

 For example when a user registers for your service or application you can trigger an account verification email.
 The email can contain a link to verify their account and welcome them to your service.
+You can modify the look and feel by using [markdown]({{ site.baseurl }}/reference/markdown/).